YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Women should expect a growth stage that can feel awkward, especially if the native hair is long and the transplanted hairs are short.
 The new hairs may grow in unevenly before they have enough length to blend with the rest of the hairstyle.

-Styling habits should be discussed before surgery for this reason.
+I discuss styling habits before surgery because early growth can be visible in daily life.
 A woman who wears her hair pulled back may notice the early growth stage more than someone who wears bangs or a softer front style.
 The operation may be finished in one day, but the cosmetic integration takes time.

 Temporary shedding, short new hairs, and uneven early texture can create anxiety.
 This should be explained before surgery rather than discovered alone afterward.